The Key to Sustainable Fish Farming? Vegetarian Fish

 Small, filter feeding fish were traditionally used because they were inexpensive.
 But as wild fish stocks diminish, the cost of these forage fish increases.
 Meanwhile, the price for plants like corn and soy has decreased.

-To avoid using wild fish in farmed fish diets, the United States Department of Agriculture has spent the past ten years researching alternative diets that include plants, animal processing products and single-cell organisms like yeast, bacteria, and algae.
+To avoid using wild fish in farmed fish diets, the United States Department of Agriculture has spent the past ten years researching alternative diets that include plants, animal processing products, insects and single-cell organisms like yeast, bacteria, and algae.

 The USDA has proven that eight species of carnivorous fish – white sea bass, walleye, rainbow trout, cobia, arctic char, yellowtail, Atlantic salmon and coho salmon – can get enough nutrients from these alternative sources without eating other fish.